 A few weeks back I wrote a post about the richest women in America and found that seven out of eight of these women either married into their money or inherited it.
 While there’s nothing wrong with that I couldn’t help but wonder about all of the self-made women.
 Women who started something big and maybe they aren’t worth billions, but were there from the start, worked for their money and now have financial bragging rights.
-Here’s what I found.
+So next time you think you have it bad when you calculate your refund at tax time, imagine what these women have to do.
+Anyhow, here’s what I found.

 Oprah Winfrey- Not only is she one of the richest women in America, she’s also a self-made woman.
 Oprah was the queen of daytime television which was her claim to fame.
 However that’s not all she did to earn her fortune (approximately $2.7 billion).
 Oprah also has a magazine called O Magazine and own a cable station called OWN.